andrasq/node-qrusage/Readme.md

 ## Change Log

+- 1.4.2  upgrade nan for node-v10, fix _float16 check, add to ci
 - 1.4.1  100% test coverage, readme edits
 - 1.4.0  3x speedup to `getrusage` and `cpuUsage` with node v4 and higher
 - 1.3.0  cpuUsage() call